 - Add 4-6 pieces of cooked bacon to the baked beans

-- Try ½ tsp of smoked paprika for a smoky flavor
+- Try ½ teaspoon of smoked paprika for a smoky flavor

 - Add some cut up hot dogs or smokies

-- Try ¼-1/2 tsp of chili powder, or to taste.
-Start out with a small amount and increase if you want a little more heat.
+- Try ¼-1/2 teaspoon of chili powder, or to taste.
+Start with a small amount and increase if you want a little more heat.

 - Cayenne pepper, to taste.